Practical Travel Tips and Advice for Women Traveling in Uganda – Rwanda

 The second Best Tip is to travel with a companion, it works out to a lot less money, especially if you are going on a Safari in Uganda or Rwanda.

-Uganda and Rwanda – two of the safest countries in Africa.
+Uganda and Rwanda – two of the safest and most countries in Africa.
 Get to know the Pearl of Africa and the Remarkable Rwanda before you go.

 Here are some Top Tips for Women Travelers to – Uganda – Rwanda – Tips that you might find helpful for your safety, well-being, mostly your Enjoyment in the Heart of Africa.